delta6626/365-days-of-code/README.md

 - Day 300 ✅: Built the subscription upgrade page detailing Pro benefits, Basic limitations, and the subscribe button
 - Day 301 ✅: Worked on the backend subscription flow by implementing access token retrieval and subscription creation logic
 - Day 302 ✅: Implemented frontend handling for subscription approval
+- Day 303 ✅: Implemented the PayPal webhook on the backend along with a function to verify webhook signatures

 ## 📌 Notes